bjoernricks/git-knowledge-snack/src/concepts/vcs-git.md

     C --> A
 ```

-Because of these advantages git conquered the world of version control systems.
+Because of these advantages (and good marketing) git conquered the world of
+version control systems.